jamestlalocPDX/epicodus-capstone/proposal.md

 * React && Redux - These librarries will be used as the front-end framework, focusing on the user experience by providing a fast and reactive application as possible.

-* Express && Node.js - This will be used to
+* Express && Node.js - This will be used to create a REST API server.

-* Material-UI
+* Material-UI - This library will be used to style the app such as the navbar, buttons, and other features.

 ##### Additional Features

 * User Registration / Sign-Up Feature - A user's account log-in information will be held in database storage.

-* Log-in / Log-out Feature - A user will be able to log in and out of their account using database authentication
+* Log-in / Log-out Feature - A user will be able to log in and out of their account using database authentication.

-Notifications
-Sort the newsfeed in ascending timestamp order Shareable images and videos.
+* Notifications - A user will be notified when someone interacts with their posts.

+* Sort Newsfeed in Ascending Timestamp Order - The most recent posts will show on the newsfeed.

+* Videos / Images - A user will be able to post an image or a video.

+* Share - A user will be able to share someone else's post.

 ##### Tools for Additional Features